George Clyde Hale: Picatinny Arsenal

 When the United States formally entered World War I on April 6, 1917, Hale began work as a research chemist at Picatinny Arsenal.
 The primary explosive used by the US during that war was trinitrotoluene (TNT).
-About 2,500,00 tons of high explosives containing TNT and it's derivatives were used by the contending powers during the war resulting in an estimated 10 million casualties.
+About 2,500,00 tons of high explosives containing TNT and its derivatives were used by the contending powers during the war resulting in an estimated 10 million casualties.

 After the war in July 1920 he was sent to Germany to assist in collecting information on German expolsives and ammunition under the command of Major R.L.
 Maxwell at the Mulheim Ordnance Depot.
 It was there that he studied all types of German ammunitions including the metals, materials and processes that they used in their production.

 In 1929 Hale was promoted to Chief of the Chemical Department at Picatinny, a position he held until his death.
 During his tenure he developed standardized research into the production of military explosives.
 Portions of his work have been presented to the patent literature, other work of his has been kept secret due to the necessary restrictions imposed by military secrecy.

 Between World War I and World War II, the chemists at the Picatinny Arsenal had been trying to find a substitute for RDX that would retain is brisance but eliminate its sensitivity to friction or shock which hampered its production and storage.
 Through their efforts they invented ethylenedinitramine (EDNA) which was the first American explosive.
 This substance could replace picric acid and TNT as a high explosive, tetryl as a detonator, and nitroglycerine or nitrocellulose as a propellant because of its insensitivity to shock and ease of ignition.
 Developed in 1935, it was not used during World War II until the problem of the high cost of producing one of its intermediaries, ethylene urea, could be solved by the DuPont Company.

 Leading up to and during World War II, Hale assisted with the production of RDX in the US at plants at the Wabash Ordnance Plant near Newport, Indiana using the British discovered Woolwich method and the Houston Ordnance Plant in Eastern Tennessee using the Bachmann process discovered by Werner E. Bachmann at the University of Michigan.